aslushnikov/getting-started-with-cdp/README.md

 ## Protocol Fundamentals

-When Chromium is started with a `--remote-debugging-port=0` flag, it starts a Chrome DevTools Protocol server and prints its WebSocket URL to STDOUT.
+When Chromium is started with a `--remote-debugging-port=0` flag, it starts a Chrome DevTools Protocol server and prints its WebSocket URL to STDERR.
 The output looks something like this:

 ```bash
 DevTools listening on ws://127.0.0.1:36775/devtools/browser/a292f96c-7332-4ce8-82a9-7411f3bd280a